 So you want to enhance your chance of getting back together after the separation?
 Begin with honesty.
 You and your partner must be willing to honestly depict the issues that led to the trouble.
 Whether it be abuse, infidelity, addiction, or the like, the “cards” must be put on the table.
 If partners cannot be honest about the areas that hurt, how can they expect to be forthcoming about the changes that need to occur to bolster the marriage?
 A third-party counselor or mediator is always advisable.
-Seek the wisdom of someone who’s been there in the past, or someone well-suited to offer you tools that help nourish honesty, vision, and intimacy.
+Seek the wisdom of someone who’s been there in the past or someone well-suited to offer you tools that help nourish honesty, vision, and intimacy.

 Getting back after separation: What you must do?

-Perhaps the next most important to step for those intent on getting back together after separation, is to insert a healthy dose of transparency into the relationship.
-If trust has eroded, then transparency is the appropriate antidote.
+Perhaps the next most important to step for those intent on getting back together after a separation, is to insert a healthy dose of transparency into the relationship.
+If the trust has eroded, then transparency is the appropriate antidote.
 Being open about finances, personal habits, and schedules will help the couple regain some measure of trust.
 It’s never a bad idea to consider coaching.
 If you have some people in your life – professional or lay – who can model a best practice of person-first dialogue, then engage them.
 Quickly.

 Additionally, you also need to be honest and ask yourself some difficult questions.
 Carefully think through the below before getting back together after separation:

 - Did you end the relationship or did your partner?
 During the separation, did you both get a chance to be able to talk openly and honestly about what went wrong with your relationship?
-If no, then now’s the time to have a open and honest dialogue with each other.
+If no, then now’s the time to have an open and honest dialogue with each other.

 - Have any of you changed since the relationship ended?
 If yes, then how?
 Have those changes brought you closer together or further apart?

 - While you were apart, were you aware of what was going on in the other person’s life?